weierophinney/pastebin/README.txt

    (Assuming /var/www contains directories for your vhosts.)

-2. Symlink the library/Zend/ directory of your Zend Framework installation (1.6.0RC1 or later, or current trunk) to library/Zend/ -- this is done to keep the tarball size down.
+3. Symlink or install the library/Zend/ directory of your Zend Framework installation (1.6.0RC1 or later, or current trunk) to library/Zend/ -- this is done to keep the tarball size down.